Jaclyn Albin, M.D.

 Biography

-Dr. Albin completed a residency in combined internal medicine and pediatrics at Baylor College of Medicine, where she served as Chief Resident of Pediatrics.
+Dr. Albin earned her medical degree from George Washington University and completed a residency in combined internal medicine and pediatrics at Baylor College of Medicine, where she served as Chief Resident of Pediatrics.
 She is certified by the American Boards of Internal Medicine and Pediatrics, as well as the American Board of Lifestyle Medicine.

-Dr. Albin launched UT Southwestern’s Culinary Medicine Program and serves as the Director of the program’s education, research, clinical, and equity missions.
-She also serves as the inaugural Medical Director of Food is Medicine Innovation in the Center for Innovation at Value at Parkland Health.
+In 2017, Dr. Albin launched UT Southwestern’s Culinary Medicine Program and serves as Director of the program’s education, research, clinical, and equity missions.
+She also serves as the inaugural Medical Director of Food is Medicine Innovation in the Center for Innovation and Value at Parkland Health.
 Through partnership with colleagues in the O’Donnell School of Public Health, she builds creative collaboratives between health systems and community organizations to advance sustainable strategies promoting food security and health equity.

-Dr. Albin serves on the national American College of Culinary Medicine Advisory Board, is an Organization Member of the international Teaching Kitchen Collaborative, and studies the impact of culinary medicine in medical education, community settings, and patient care.
-Dr. Albin is a sought-after speaker, media source, and scientific voice in culinary medicine, lifestyle medicine, and Food is Medicine spaces.
+Nationally, Dr. Albin serves on the American College of Culinary Medicine Advisory Board and is an organization member of the international Teaching Kitchen Collaborative.
+In 2025, she was appointed by Texas Gov. Greg Abbot to a four-year term on the the state's Nutrition Advisory Committee, which was established to develop nutritional guidelines for the residents of Texas.
 She is passionate about disruptive innovation within healthcare to promote multisector collaboration and drive positive change at a population health level.
 In her free time, she loves to travel, read, garden, and cook delicious, nourishing food that her adolescent children will actually eat!

 • Chief Resident - Baylor College of Medicine (2013-2014), Pediatrics